finos/cla-bot/README.md

   - [x] Automate deployment of the lambda
   - [x] Make the mechanism for checking that a user has signed a CLA configurable, e.g. the lambda could invoke a HTTP endpoint to check if a user has a signed CLA
   - [ ] Allow PRs to be re-checked after a user has signed a CLI (perhaps the bot could be 'pinged' via a comment?)
-  - [ ] Turn this into a GitHub integration rather than a manually configured webhook
+  - [x] Turn this into a GitHub integration rather than a manually configured webhook
+  - [ ] Allow insertion of usernames into custom message
   - [x] Use the GitHub status API so that projects can add pre-merge checks for the CLA
   - [ ] Create a super-awesome website that makes CLAs look fun and cool!
   - [ ] Add semantic release